 Why don’t you change your AC filter?

 Filters become a low priority due to a misunderstanding of what filters actually do.
-It’s not intended to purify the air you breathe.
-Sure, it does trap some dust that gets sucked into the ducts.
+Standard HVAC filters are not intended to purify the air you breathe.
+Sure, the filter does trap some dust that gets sucked into the ducts.
 But most filters aren’t fine enough to trap pollen, dander, particulates and other allergens.

 Read on to learn about what happens to your AC equipment when you don’t change the AC filter.